Maragogipe Coffee Variety

 If you can try premium Maragogype coffee, don’t let it pass you by.

-The flavour of Maragogipe beans depend on the growing region more than other coffee varieties.
+The flavor of Maragogipe beans depend on the growing region more than other coffee varieties.
 So the reviews of the bean are pretty challenging to interpret.

-The flavours of Maragogipe are subtle, so light or medium roast is ideal for enhancing rather than overpowering them.
+The flavors of Maragogipe are subtle, so light or medium roast is ideal for enhancing rather than overpowering them.

 The four types of coffee are Arabica, Robusta, Liberica, and Excelsa, although Excelsa has recently been reclassified as a type of Liberica.
 Only Arabica and Robusta are important commercial crops.

 Yes, you can make espresso with Maragogipe, but it isn’t a popular choice for most palates.
-The best Maragogipe coffee has a light body, subtle flavours, and bright acidity that doesn’t correspond to the creamy mouthfeel and chocolatey or nutty flavours of classic espresso.
+The best Maragogipe coffee has a light body, subtle flavors, and bright acidity that doesn’t correspond to the creamy mouthfeel and chocolatey or nutty flavors of classic espresso.

 - Coffee Review. (n.d.).
 Anomalies: Maragogipe (Elephant Beans).
 Retrieved from https://www.coffeereview.com/coffee-reference/coffee-categories/anomalies/maragogipe-elephant-beans/